previous page back to table of contents next page

 III.2.c.ii.2.
 Nature of Masked Pixels in the Center of the W2 Resonant Pixel Region

-Figures 19 and 20 show 31×31 pixel cut-outs centered at the nominal resonant pixel, for each of the first framesets in Figures 1-10 that show the feature.
-The resonant pixel itself seems to have very low responsivity, but is also transient.
+Figures 53 and 54 show 31×31 pixel cut-outs centered at the nominal resonant pixel, for each of the first framesets in Figures 1-10 that show the feature.
+These cut-outs are shown in the two Figures 53 and 54, instead of a single figure, for clarity.
+The resonant pixel seems to have very low responsivity, but is also transient.
 Pixels in its vicinity are also transient, are excessively noisy, or have very low responsivity.
 Note that dead pixels have constant signal at the digital saturation level.
 The figures show that the nominal resonant pixel itself is not unique but more likely is a member of a tight cluster of masked pixels.
 Color coding on the figures is explained in the legend below:

 Table 1: Color Coding of Masked Pixels